Calligraphy reservoirs and cages: where to best spend your money

 Personally, I’ve been having a great deal of fun with the One Dip Wonder from Tom’s Studio.
 If you have a look at the soldered nibs on Penman, they’ve attached a small spring.
-It’s the same principal with the One Dip, only it’s a spring that’s attached with a little magnet.
-For the far more reasonable sum of £3.50 for one or £9 for three.
+It’s the same principle as the One Dip, only it’s a spring that’s attached with a little magnet.
+For the far more reasonable sum of £4.50.
 And yes the downside is you do have to pay £4.95 for UK shipping with Tom, but his spring is reusable and it’s less wastage at the end of the day.
 And imagine if you had a duff £10 nib, I’m furious when one of my 70p nibs has been mis-stamped!
 With the One Dip you just attached to the next nib and off you go.

 The top line is where I tried to write 'No Reservoir' and you can see how far I got.
 The next line down is where I have the One Dip fitted.
 As you can see the One Dip has knocked it out of the park.
 Fantastic stuff!

 So what’s not so great about the One Dip?

 The downsides of this gadget for me are minor.
 For example, it doesn’t fit every sized nib, such as the EF 66 or the Blue Pumpkin; but if you like G nibs, the EF Principals or even the Gillott 303 or 404s you’re ok using this.
 And, obviously, the Rose is fine too.
 And the One Dip doesn’t get on with some of the Fintecs if you like working with those.
 But this comes down to what you find yourself doing all the time anyway, testing different combinations of nib, ink and paper and finding what works for us and what doesn’t.

 Have any of you used the One Dip or any other reservoirs?
 Or do you have any other hacks that helps you hold more ink while writing?
 Share in the comments and let’s spread some know-how!